Rutvik0212/Flask_CRUD_Operations-Python/Readme.txt

 As this project basically focuses on database connectivity, and basic CRUD operation using flask.
 The information of database use in this project is given below with instruction to create a database.

+NOTE -- DO NOT rename the folder or any file.

 Database use --> s_manager